 One of the toughest choices you have to make in social media marketing is which networks to go with.
 Get this decision wrong and you’re stuck preaching to the wrong crowd or producing the wrong kind of content to engage them.

 Each network has its own strengths and weaknesses, making them better for certain goals than others.
-So let’s take a look at the pros and cons from the biggest names in social – plus the marketing goals for which they are best suited.
+So let’s take a look at the pros and cons of the main social media platforms – plus the marketing goals for which they are best suited.

 One of the biggest strengths of this network is reach.
-The sheer number of people using Facebook on a daily basis is unrivalled in social media.
-It’s not just numbers either; it’s the diversity of users that has so many firms marketing on the platform.
-Plus, the targeting options available really let you hone in on your target audience.
+The sheer number of people using Facebook on a daily basis is unrivalled in social media with 2.41 billion monthly active users and 1.59 billion daily (Q2 2019) and the diversity of people (age range, professionals, consumers, etc.) on Facebook means every business can find their audience on this network.